 – Find an extra-curricular activity that you enjoy and use it to develop your skills.
 There are a number of opportunities available through Queen Mary Students' Union (QMSU), and you can also get ideas here.

 – In addition to any part-time work that you do, undertake at least 100 hours of work experience in a professional organisation before you enter your second year.
 This could be in any area of work, paid or unpaid, but it needs to challenge you, demonstrating your initiative and a couple of other skills (e.g. team work, problem solving).
 Getting this experience in your first year will help you to secure internships in Year 2, which will continue to enhance your employability.

-- Careers & Enterprise can help you find work experience through your own networks, through our online job portal, QM JobOnline, or through our work experience schemes, exclusively for Queen Mary students and graduates.
-These include QProjects, QConsult, QInterns and QTemps.
+- Careers & Enterprise can help you find work experience through your own networks, through our online job portal, or through our work experience schemes, exclusively for Queen Mary students and graduates.
+These include QConsult, and we also offer QTaster and QInsight: Civil Service Fast Stream programmes that give you an insight into different careers, and QIncubator, which helps you build the skills to launch a business or social enterprise.
 For further inspiration about ways to find opportunities, visit this page.

 Will I get any careers support as part of my degree?

-- As part of your GEG4003 Geography in the World module in Year 1 you will be taught by the School’s Careers Consultant how to write an effective CV, discuss different job options and learn how to explore different careers (which can help give you direction when you search for work experience).
-In addition to this you will have a careers tutorial in Semesters A and B.
+- As part of your GEG4003 Geography in the World module in Year 1 you will learn how to write an effective CV, discuss different job options and learn how to explore different careers (which can help give you direction when you search for work experience).
+In addition, you will also have a careers tutorial.

 - You can also attend geography-specific career events, where alumni speak about the different jobs that they do, how they got into it and give advice if you want to follow a similar path.
 This can give you an idea of areas to target for work experience over the summer.